pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-service-improvements_02-2020/index.md

 The most important job of the Pulumi Console is to maintain a durable, accurate snapshot of your cloud resource data.
-While in most cases your [stack's checkpoint data]({{< relref "/docs/intro/concepts/state" >}}) is a low-level detail you don't need to worry about, in some advanced scenarios you may need to inspect or edit it manually.
+While in most cases your [stack's checkpoint data]({{< relref "/docs/intro/concepts/state" >}}) is a low-level detail you don't need to worry about; in some advanced scenarios, you may need to inspect or edit it manually.

 You can now download a stack’s checkpoint file directly from the Pulumi Console.
-You can also access the same data from the command-line, using `pulumi stack export` ([documentation]({{< relref "/docs/reference/cli/pulumi_stack_export" >}})), which now supports a `--version` flag to export older checkpoint files too.
+You can get the same data from the command-line, using `pulumi stack export` ([documentation]({{< relref "/docs/reference/cli/pulumi_stack_export" >}})), which now supports a `--version` flag to export older checkpoint files too.